Sustainable Finance Disclosures Regulation (SFDR)

 The EU Taxonomy includes six environmental objectives - climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and the protection and restoration of biodiversity and ecosystems.

 Climate change mitigation and adaptation are currently in scope for our products.
 Our products do not explicitly seek to invest to a minimum extent in EU Taxonomy aligned assets, and therefore the minimum share of investments in transitional and enabling activities is 0%.
-We will report on the data that is available and monitor the availability of data as the new objectives fall into scope.
+We report on the data that is available and monitor the availability of data as the new objectives fall into scope.

 Reporting

-The SFDR Level 2 reporting template for each of our Article 9 funds is available in a standalone document and also within the First Sentier Investors Global Umbrella Fund plc 2022 Annual Report.
+The SFDR Level 2 reporting template for each of our Article 9 funds is available in a standalone document and also within the First Sentier Investors Global Umbrella Fund plc Annual Report.
 The social and environmental outcomes for the Funds are also available on the ESG reporting page.

 Below are links to the firm-level disclosures required to be made under SFDR by the First Sentier Investors group.